-Inspection Condition: The property was still in development at the time of the report, therefore no condition assessment has been given.
+Inspection Condition: The property was still in development at the time of the report, therefore no

 General Information: Regular maintenance and inspection of the exterior paint are vital to preserving the long-term value of your property.
 To ensure the longevity of your building's paint, consider implementing routine inspections, cleaning, and timely repainting.
 Remember, a well-maintained exterior paint not only enhances the property's curb appeal but also acts as a crucial barrier against environmental elements.